-Grenade blast at Jammu bus stand; 1 dead, around 26 Injured
+One dead, around 30 Injured in grenade blast at Jammu bus stand; Hizbul behind the attack

-As per latest report, one injured person has succumbed to injuries.
+As per latest reports, one injured person succumbed to injuries.
+At least 28-29 are injured and undergoing treatment.

+"Teams were constituted to work on leads, CCTV camera footage examined, based on oral testimony of witnesses we were able to identify a suspect.
+He was detained, his name is Yasir Bhatt, he has confessed to the crime,"IGP Jammu, Manish K Sinha, told the media.

+"Yasir Bhatt was tasked to throw this grenade by District Commander of Hizbul Mujahideen in Kulgam, Farooq Ahmed Bhatt alias Omar," Sinha added.

 The injured were rushed to Government Medical College and Hospital, and some are being operated for shrapnel injuries, said reports.
 The area has been cordoned off by the local police.
 This is said to be third grenade blast in the area in the past 10 months.
 Among the injured were bus drivers, conductors and some passersby.